City Land Sales & Leases

 Through Interim Measures (IM) we hope to solve these deficiencies.
 During IM the newly formed Economic Diversification Commission will lead the public process to develop an economic diversification strategy and determine the best permanent structure for organizational implementation of the work associated with the strategy.
 It is anticipated IM will last between 12-18 months.
 The Commission will accomplish this with the assistance of leadership/mentorship by the University of Alaska Center for Economic Development (UACED), likely with the use of a process called Strategic Doing.
 Temporary staff (either City or contract) will also be assigned to work with the Commission.

 Strategic Doing is a process developed by Ed Morrison with the Purdue University Center for Regional Development that guides groups through accomplishing action items associated with long term goals, rather than just developing another “shelf-sitter” plan.
 During mid-April Mr. Morrison was in Valdez and provided an introduction to the process at both a Council work session and a community workshop.
 Strategic Doing is very simple in concept, but takes considerable discipline.
 Once appointed, the Commission will go through an intensive training workshop on Strategic Doing.
-That is anticipated to happen sometime in June or July.
+That is anticipated to happen sometime in early fall.
 There will also be another community workshop to provide an additional opportunity for the public to learn about the process.
 Information about Strategic Doing is included on the City’s website as one of the downloadable documents available with the information about the new Commission.

 The Council established the Economic Diversification Commission through ordinance.
 A copy of the ordinance is also available for review on the website.
-While the Commission is initially being seated as an interim body, the ordinance was written such that the Commission could remain in place in perpetuity if necessary.
+While the Commission is initially being seated as an interim body, the ordinance was written such that the Commission can remain in place in perpetuity if necessary.
 The role and responsibility of the Commission, as outlined in the ordinance, is also suggestive of long-term engagement.
 But it is important that prospective commissioners understand that the Commission may sunset following the completion of work on Interim Measures.
 The development of an organizational implementation plan will include exploring all options of economic development organizations (EDO).
 This will include, but certainly may not be limited to, a private non-profit organization, a public-private partnership, or a new/expanded City department.
 The preferred structure may, or may not include the continuation of the Commission.

 Initial Commission Roles & Responsibilities